gerteck/full-stack-open/part6/unicafe-redux/README.md

+# Unicafe Redux

+Uni(versity) Cafe feedback system to test using Redux for state management.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.